 Inpatient treatment means you live at the facility while you receive alcohol addiction help.
 This is the most effective way to recover, as you’re focusing all your energy and time on sobriety.
 Plus, you have access to all the facility’s services and personnel at all times.

 During this time, you’ll be learning about what triggers you to drink.
-This may bring up some painful and uncomfortable subjects, but without getting to the root of your issues, it’s very likely that you’ll just keep using alcohol as an escape from these unbearable memories.
+This may bring up some painful and uncomfortable subjects.
+Still, without getting to the root of your issues, likely, you’ll keep using alcohol as an escape from these unbearable memories.

-You’ll work with counsellors and therapists to not only identify these triggers but to also learn ways to handle them in healthy and wholesome ways.
-An effective method of counselling is cognitive behavioural therapy (CBT), which works on breaking negative thought cycles and actions.
+You’ll work with counsellors and therapists to identify not only these triggers but also learn ways to handle them in healthy and wholesome ways.
+An effective method of counselling is cognitive behavioural therapy (CBT), which breaks negative thought cycles and actions.

 The length of time you spend in alcohol rehab will depend on several factors.
 For one, how much time and money you can spend, since you have to be away from your everyday life, such as family, school, or job obligations.

 It’ll also depend on how severe your dependence is.
 The staff will have discussed this with you at the initial assessment.
 In most cases, these programmes last anywhere between 4 to 12 weeks long.

 With outpatient treatment, you’ll pretty much receive all the care as you would in inpatient treatment.
 However, you won’t live at the rehabilitation centre.
 Instead, you’ll go in whenever you need, such as for therapy, alternative treatments, and/or medications.

 What’s appealing about outpatient treatment is that it doesn’t cost as much; the bulk of the cost that comes from an inpatient treatment is that you have to live and eat at the facility.
 Also, it means you can continue with most of your regular everyday activities, such as taking care of your family, going to uni, or going to work.